Mill River (Springfield, Massachusetts)

-At the head of Springfield's Mill River there are steep, stone retaining walls that were built to prevent the river's banks from degrading any further.
+At the head of the Mill River there are steep stone retaining walls that were built to prevent the river's banks from degrading any further.
 The Mill River was once valued for its benefits to developing industry.
-Today, incompatible land uses present a problem to "freeing" the Mill River to become a recreational area again.
-A 2009 master's thesis has described a plan that could revitalize the Mill River and its surrounding neighborhoods by remaking the river as a recreational attraction, connecting the Connecticut River and the Basketball Hall of Fame with Watershops Pond and Springfield College.
+Today, incompatible land uses present a problem to "freeing" the river to become a recreational area again.
+A 2009 master's thesis described a plan that could revitalize the Mill River and its surrounding neighborhoods by remaking the river as a recreational attraction, connecting the Connecticut River and the Basketball Hall of Fame with Watershops Pond and Springfield College.